simple64/simple64-netplay-server/README.md

 ```

 ## Playing locally
-The server is discoverable on a LAN (similar to how a Chromcast works).
+The server is discoverable on a LAN (similar to how a Chromecast works).
 When the server is running, clients on the same LAN should find the server automatically.